cconrad/cconrad.github.io/_posts/2014-10-06-positive-passwords.md

 author_email: webmaster@clausconrad.com
 author_login: claus
 categories:
   - Personal
 comments: true
-date: 2014-10-06 07:42:04 +0000
+date: 2014-10-06 07:42:04 +02:00
 date_gmt: 2014-10-06 05:42:04 +0000
 excerpt: "If you believe in the power of positive affirmations, why not combine it with the security of strong passwords?\r\n\r\n"
 header: false
 layout: page
 published: true
 sidebar: left
 status: publish
 tags:
   - nerdy
   - selfimprovement
-teaser: "If you believe in the power of positive affirmations, why not combine it with the security of strong passwords?"
+teaser: If you believe in the power of positive affirmations, why not combine it with the security of strong passwords?
 title: Positive passwords
 wordpress_id: 794
 wordpress_url: http://www.clausconrad.com/?p=794